DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 He's asked the neighboring businesses if any of them would lease out a couple spaces but they all said no. Not even the Blue Goose across the street would spare space; [the goose has since closed its doors and flown away](https://www.dallasnews.com/food/restaurant-news/2023/02/28/dallas-original-blue-goose-restaurant-is-closing-on-greenville-avenue/), so nobody is allowed to park there at all now.

-The total lack of neighborly support on parking isn't caused by greed (after all, a monthly parking lease payment would be a consistent income stream for the lessor) but rather by yet another unnecessary hurdle from the city.
-In order for two businesses to enter into a private agreement to share parking, [parking code requires all parties sign onto a new deed restriction](https://twitter.com/ncoxbarrett/status/1688766359058976769).
-Deed restrictions are pieces of city legislation; it's prohibitively expensive to lawyer up and get passed and even more difficult to undo in the future.
+The total lack of neighborly support on parking isn't caused by pure greed (after all, a monthly parking lease payment would be a consistent income stream for the lessor).
+There's yet another unnecessary hurdle from the city: in order for two businesses to enter into a private agreement to share parking, [parking code requires all parties sign onto a new deed restriction](https://twitter.com/ncoxbarrett/status/1688766359058976769).
+Deed restrictions are city legislation; it's prohibitively expensive to lawyer up and get passed and even more difficult to undo in the future.
+That's too much trouble for any business to go through just to help out with 2 parking spaces.

 * Location: Val's Cheesecake, [2820 Greenville Ave](https://goo.gl/maps/MAygHSZUfMSC3fna8)
 * Current land use: cheesecake and wine to-go